apache/incubator-uniffle-website/community/how to release.md

 ### 4.1 Uniffle community voting stage

 - To vote in the Uniffle community, send a voting email to `dev@uniffle.apache.org`.
-PMC needs to check the correctness of the version according to the document, and then vote.
+PMC members need to check the correctness of the version according to the document, and then vote.
 After at least 72 hours have passed and three `+1 PMC member` votes have been counted, you can enter the next stage of voting.
 - Announce the results of the voting and send an email to the result of the voting to `dev@uniffle.apache.org`.

 #### 4.1.1 Uniffle Community Voting Template